Saeb0x/OliveLogger/README.md

-# OliveLogger
+# OliveLogger (Olive Game Engine subsystem for Logging)
 A simple, flexible, and light-weight Logger for C++ Applications.
 Provides the ability to write logs!

 ## Features
 - Very fast